ksin/truffle-ember/README.md

 # truffle-ember

 This is a starter kit for building an Ember app that works with [Truffle](http://truffleframework.com/) for building Ethereum DApps.
+See a more fleshed out demo app [here](https://github.com/ksin/truffle-ember-demo)

 ## Getting Started